Custom Home Design

 Kernel Engineering Canada Inc. holds a Certificate of Authorization from Professional Engineers Ontario, the practice authorization required to offer engineering services in the province.
 The firm also carries professional liability insurance and commercial general liability insurance at the levels required for site attendance and inspections.

-Drawings can only be stamped after a full engineering review of the design.
+Drawings can only be stamped after a full engineering review.
 The Professional Engineers Act limits stamping to work the engineer has personally directed or verified.
-In practice, if the existing drawings are sound and complete, the review is brief.
-If they are incomplete or non-compliant, redrawing them is usually the faster path.
-Either way, the scope is confirmed in writing before any review work begins.
+If the existing drawings are sound, the review is brief.
+If incomplete or non-compliant, redrawing is usually faster.
+Scope is confirmed in writing before any review begins.

 Yes.
 Coordination with contractors, framers, drafters, architects, home inspectors, and insurance adjusters is part of most projects.
-The engineer also corresponds directly with the city's plans examiner where required.
+Our engineers also correspond directly with the city's plans examiner where required.
 Bringing the other parties into the conversation early helps the file move without duplicated questions or conflicting instructions.

-Cost depends on the scope.
-A short engineering letter, a basement legalization, and a custom-home design are very different pieces of work.
-After the first conversation a written quote is issued that lists what is included, the timeline, the fee, and any optional extras.
+Cost depends on scope.
+After the first conversation a written quote is issued listing what is included, the timeline, and the fee.
 Quotes are typically valid for 30 days.
-Additional fees only arise where the scope changes — see the FAQ entry below on changes for what counts as a scope change versus a minor revision, and the terms for the full definitions.
+Additional fees only arise where the scope changes.

 Yes.
 Most home inspection reports list structural items as “consult a Professional Engineer.”
 We attend the property, review the item, and write either a short letter confirming there is nothing to worry about or a written report with a repair scope.
 The output is meant to be used directly in the buyer-side or seller-side conversation, and it is usually turned around inside a week.